Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{Background} introduces background knowledge on quantum computing, kernel methods, and graph neural networks.
-Section \ref{Method} describes the proposed HaQGNN method in detail.
-Section \ref{Evaluation} presents numerical results and comparative evaluations.
-Finally, Section \ref{Conclusion} concludes the paper and discusses future research directions.
+Section~\ref{Background} reviews the necessary background on quantum computing, kernel methods, and graph neural networks.
+Section~\ref{Method} presents the proposed framework.
+Section~\ref{Evaluation} reports numerical results and comparative evaluations.
+Finally, Section~\ref{Conclusion} concludes the paper and outlines future research directions.